5 Math Activities for Preschool and Kindergarten

 It was great practice for creating shapes, but also a great alternative to simply drawing the shape with paper and pencil.

-math activities for preschool and kindergarten
+math activities for preschool and kindergarten shows large shapes on paper and mini erasers tracing it.

 Children also challenged themselves to use erasers that were the right size so that they went right to the edge of each of the lines that made up the shape.

-Preschool and Kindergarten Math Activity #2
+Kindergarten Math Activities #2

 Our next math centre included felt boards and a variety of felt shapes.
 I reused our felt shapes from a tangram activity that we previously did.
 (Activity link at bottom)